Design and Construction of Crossings in the Snowy District

 • Stormwater Drainage

-• Construction of six (6) bridges and four (4) culvert structures
+• Construction of 8 bridges and 4 culvert structures

 • Installation of Road Furniture (e.g. Signs, Guideposts etc)